OpenScienceMOOC/site/_posts/2019-12-15-comm-update.md

 ## Code of Conduct

 The Code of Conduct committee can be reached at <conduct@opensciencemooc.eu>.
-Per our [recent announcement](https://opensciencemooc.eu/statement/2019/11/15/official-sc-statement/), a few changes were implemented, resulting in a new composition of the committee: Bianca Kramer, Ricardo Hartley, and Chris Hartgerink.
-We are working on a clearer reporting protocol, to provide clarity in how reports are dealt with in a responsible manner.
+Per our [recent announcement](https://opensciencemooc.eu/statement/2019/11/15/official-sc-statement/), a few changes were implemented, resulting in a new composition of the committee: we thank Bianca Kramer, Ricardo Hartley, and Chris Hartgerink for volunteering to fill this important position.
+We are working on a clearer reporting protocol, so as to be able to provide clarity in how reports are dealt with in a responsible manner.

-We are now also preparing a call for nominations for an external member of the committee, which we expect to launch in January 2020.
+Together wit the Code of Conduct committee, we are now also preparing a call for nominations for an external member of the Code of Conduct committee, which we expect to launch in January 2020.
 With this, we hope to further increase our accountability and expand expertise and knowledge in defining, implementing and enforcing our code of conduct.
 We also want to ensure the necessary representativeness and inclusiveness.

 ## Governance and tasks distribution

-We are working on a new governance for the MOOC and its steering committee.
+We are now also working on a new governance model for the MOOC and its steering committee.
 In a first step, we have been listing and distributing the functions and working package between us.
 In a second step, we will implement a selection process for steering committee members, and we plan to start the process in early 2020.
 In addition, since Jon Tennant was performing most of the communication work, we now have redistributed responsibilities for the different channels as follows:

 - [Twitter](https://twitter.com/opensciencemooc): Lisa Hehnke (important announcements)
 - [Facebook](https://facebook.com/opensciencemooc): Ivo Grigorov, Jo Havemann